 What is Alcohol Addiction?

 Alcohol addiction, also known as alcohol dependency or alcoholism, is a debilitating disease that includes the following four symptoms:

-- Loss of control: The inability to limit one’s drinking over time or on any given
+- Loss of control: The inability to limit one’s drinking over time or on any given occasion.

-- Tolerance: The need to drink increasing amounts of alcohol in order to “feel the buzz” or
+- Tolerance: The need to drink increasing amounts of alcohol in order to “feel the buzz” or to “get high.”

 - Craving: A strong and continuing compulsion or need to drink.

 - Physical dependence: Withdrawal symptoms occur when an individual suddenly stops consuming alcohol after a relatively long period of excessive drinking.
 These alcohol withdrawal symptoms can be extremely unpleasant, and, at times fatal, and include the following: anxiety, sweating, nausea, and “the shakes.”

 It is the interaction of these four alcoholism symptoms that lead alcoholics to a vice-like existence where they feel trapped in the downward spiral of negative alcohol addiction effects that have been documented numerous times in the alcoholism research literature.

 Is Alcohol Addictive?